menu

 Overview

 Roseville is a tiny village located in the state of Illinois.
-With a population of 864 people and just one neighborhood, Roseville is the 693rd largest community in Illinois.
-Much of the housing stock in Roseville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 855 people and just one neighborhood, Roseville is the 693rd largest community in Illinois.
+Roseville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 When you are in Roseville, you'll notice that it is more blue-collar than most other communities in America.
-36.31% of Roseville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Roseville is a village of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Roseville who work in office and administrative support (13.13%), sales jobs (10.06%), and healthcare (7.82%).
+35.86% of Roseville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Roseville is a village of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Roseville who work in office and administrative support (10.79%), management occupations (8.45%), and teaching (7.87%).

 Also of interest is that Roseville has more people living here who work in computers and math than 95% of the places in the US.